What is Information Architecture?

 3. The principle of disclosure

-This one could also be called the principle of sneak previews.
-It’s about making sure users know what to expect when they dive deeper.
-Closely related to the second principle, this means presenting users with just enough detail so they get a sense of what’s next, without experiencing info overwhelmed.
-Practically speaking, this could mean incorporating bite-size descriptors, helper content on hover, or at-a-glance summaries.
+This one could also be called ‘the principle of sneak previews.’
+It’s about ensuring users know what to expect when diving deeper.
+Closely related to the second principle, this means presenting users with enough detail to get a sense of what’s next without being overwhelmed.
+This could mean incorporating bite-size descriptors, helper content on hover, or at-a-glance summaries.

 4. The principle of exemplars

-Just like it sounds, this principle means incorporating examples to describe what content lives within different categories.
-Featuring examples within the website’s architecture to represent content can be an effective way to provide users with quick wayfinding and easy scannability.
-Think icons or featured images within a mega menu or suggested text within a search field.
+Just like it sounds, this principle involves incorporating examples to describe what content lives within different categories.
+Featuring examples within the website’s architecture to represent content can effectively provide users with quick wayfinding and easy scanability.
+Think of icons or featured images within a mega menu or suggested text within a search field.
 These kinds of examples help to guide users on their path.

 5. The principle of front doors

-We can’t know exactly how users will interact with a website until they actually start using it.
+We can’t know how users will interact with a website until they use it.
 This means we need to make some assumptions – one of these being that up to half of all users will arrive from a page other than the homepage.
-Since we can’t always rely on the homepage to do the heavy lifting, each and every page needs to be able to be the front door, ensuring it’s intuitive for users to make their way through other areas of the site.
+Since we can’t always rely on the homepage to do the heavy lifting, each page needs to be the front door, ensuring it is intuitive for users to navigate other site areas.

 6. The principle of multiple classifications

-Providing different ways for users to explore content is key to creating a user experience that feels personalized.
-A prime example of this is website’s with robust resource hubs.
-Some users may want to explore resources related to a specific topic or resource type, while others just want to see the latest or trending content.
+Different ways for users to explore content are vital to creating a personalized user experience.
+An association website with an extensive resource hub is a prime example.
+Some users may want to explore resources related to a specific topic or resource type, while others want to see the latest or trending content.
 Including multiple classifications gives users more control and puts them in the driver’s seat.
+For an example of a highly organized and detailed resource hub, learn about the navigation and insights solution we created for Clear Seas.

 7. The principle of focused navigation

 Sticking to this principle means grouping similar items within the same menu.
 Or in other words, not grouping content or pages that don’t belong together.
-This one sounds straightforward but often requires careful consideration as the website continues to grow – which leads us nicely to the final principle.
+This one sounds straightforward but often requires careful consideration as the website grows—which leads us nicely to the final principle.

 8. The principle of growth

-Enterprise-level website’s are meant to grow.
-This needs to be kept in mind when developing the site’s architecture.
-As the organization evolves and expands, how will this impact the website?
+Enterprise and member-based websites are meant to grow.
+We need to keep this in mind when developing the site’s architecture.
+How will this impact the website as the organization evolves and expands?
 While not every outcome can be anticipated, asking the right questions up front can help to create an architecture with the flexibility to be scalable and accommodate future needs.
+Knowing whether an association plans to add online learning to their website, for example, helps us plan the right solution.

 Here’s what to avoid in your IA.

-Information architecture often starts out simple enough.
-But as an organization evolves, more products/services, features and voices get added to the mix.
-As you can imagine, this can cause a previously streamlined and well-organized navigation to get out of control.
-Suddenly the principles guiding good IA go out the window.
+Information architecture often starts simple enough with a streamlined sitemap.
+However, as an organization evolves, more products/services, features, and requests from multiple departments are added.
+As you can imagine, this can cause previously well-organized navigation to bloat.
+Suddenly, the principles guiding good IA go out the window.

-These are some of the most common pitfalls we’ve seen across information architecture before we get a chance to rethink and refine it:
+These are some of the most common pitfalls we’ve seen across information architecture:

-Info overload – When anything and everything under the sun starts to get jammed into the navigation, we run into choice overload and users don’t even know where to start.
-That’s when support emails start flowing in, or worse, they just move on to a different site.
+- Information overload: When anything and everything under the sun starts to get jammed into the navigation, we run into choice overload, and users don’t even know where to start.
+That’s when support emails start flowing in, or worse, your users abandon ship and move on to a different site.

-Unclear language – The naming of menu items, pages and microcopy within a navigation is something that can be underthought but it’s hugely important.
+- Unclear language: The naming of menu items, pages, and microcopy within navigation can be overlooked, but it’s hugely important.
 This isn’t the place to be overly flowery or verbose with language.
-The simpler and clearer, the better.
+The simpler and more transparent, the better.

-Lack of hierarchy – When everything within a site’s architecture is of equal importance, nothing is important.
-Size and placement of items within the navigation can help make it clear to users what the priorities are.
+- Lack of hierarchy: When everything within a site’s architecture is of equal importance, nothing is important.
+Size and placement of items on multiple levels within the navigation can help make it clear to users what the priorities are.

 The eight principles mentioned in this article provide excellent guidance.
-But ultimately, it’s critical to keep coming back to the unique needs of your users.
-Are they coming to your site looking for something specific, or are they there to explore.
+But ultimately, it’s critical to keep returning to your users’ unique needs.
+Are they coming to your site looking for something specific, or are they there to explore?
 Are they doing research, or are they ready to take action?
 Have they been here before, or is this all new to them?

-Designing meaningful information architecture takes this all into consideration to create the best possible experience for users.
-If we can properly group, limit and prioritize information on websites, there are a myriad of benefits for users.
-It keeps them focused, helps them find relevant info quickly, and most importantly, limits their frustration leaving them with a positive overall impression.
+Designing meaningful information architecture takes all of this into consideration to create the best possible user experience.
+If we can properly group, limit, and prioritize information on websites, there are a myriad of benefits for users.
+It keeps them focused, helps them find relevant info quickly, and, most importantly, limits their frustration, leaving them with a positive overall impression.

 Why it matters to your organization.

-Simply put, better information architecture leads to better user experience and that’s better for your organization.
-The right information architecture will help to keep people on your website for longer and increase their chances of converting.
-It reduces redundancies which is better for SEO and gives you a greater shot of being chosen over competitors.
-Plus, it can reduce support costs from users who reach out because they can’t find what they need.
+Simply put, better information architecture leads to better user experience, and that’s better for your organization.
+The right information architecture will help keep people on your website for longer and increase their chances of converting.
+It reduces redundancies, which is better for SEO and gives you a greater shot of being chosen over competitors.
+Plus, it can reduce support costs for users who reach out because they can’t find what they need.

 Does your site need detangling?